ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-write-secure-ballerina-code.md

 Ballerina inbound authentication is abstracted out into 2 layers called `http:InboundAuthHandler` and `auth:InboundAuthProvider`.
 The `http:InboundAuthHandler` is used to perform HTTP level actions which are extracting the required HTTP header or body and extracting the credential out of it and passing into associated `auth:InboundAuthProvider` and get the credential validated.
 The `auth:InboundAuthProvider` is used to validate the credential passed by the `http:InboundAuthHandler`.

-Ballerina supports Basic authentication, JWT authentication, OAuth2 authentication and LDAP authentication.
 Ballerina HTTP services can be configured to enforce authentication and authorization.
+Ballerina has built-in supports for the following inbound authentication mechanisms, whereas it is possible to add custom mechanisms:

+- Basic authentication
+- JWT authentication
+- OAuth2 authentication
+- LDAP authentication.

 In a particular authentication scheme, implemented instance of `auth:InboundAuthProvider` is initialized with required configurations and it is passed to the implemented instance of `http:InboundAuthHandler`.